-Risk title Risk title and related mitigation actions Risk trend Risk 20 deple the ca pool of TDR's senior management and key personnel is sted without proper transfer of knowledge, there is a risk that apacity for implementation decreases and institutional ory is lost, resulting in poor Programme performance. \odot Increased perso are no succe and tr eriod 2021-2024 concentrates a series of retirements in senior namel, due to WHO's age limit rules.
-These can put at risk TDR's perfect replaced timely and an effective transition plan is not implement is soion planning policy and a plan, which are meant to ensure time ransition for all key positions in the Programme.
-We whers: John Reeder erformance if p ented.
-TDR is de ersonnel eveloping a 20.1 A TDR succession planning policy and process to be developed, with a succession plan put into place.
+Risk title and re lated mitigation actions Status Risk trend Risk 19 activi be fu bal health emergencies occur, there is a risk that TDR ties cannot be implemented as planned, and funds cannot ndraised adequately, resulting in poor Programme funding performance. \odot Decreased Risk s coring: Probability 2 - Impact 2 imple event conti Il health emergencies were identified as a risk to implementat mentation directly, but also potentially TDR's ability to fundra is.
+During the COVID-19 pandemic, TDR was able to adjust its cause successful implementation. ise successfull y during such When travel is heavily affected, shift to online meetings for activity coordination and governance meetings when possible.
+Completed 19.2 Accelerate and expand the role of distance learning for TDR training courses and other training activities.
+Completed 19.3 Adjust activity plans accordingly and communicate early to key stakeholders any impact the event may potentially have on timely delivery of results.
+Completed 19.4 Remain in contact with the Programme's donors through available communications to get an early understanding of the potential impact on TDR funding.
+On track 19.5 Survey and assess the impact that distance learning has had on TDR trainees during 2020-2022.
+On track Risk 20 deple that pool of TDR's senior management and key personnel is eted without proper transfer of knowledge, there is a risk the capacity for implementation decreases and institutional ory is lost, resulting in poor Programme performance. : Stable Risk s coring: Probability 3 - Impact 2 The period 2021-2024 concentrates a series of retirements in senior management and key personnel, due to WHO's age limit rules.
+These can put at risk TDR's performance if personnel are not replaced timely and an effective transition plan is not implemented.
+TDR is developing a succession planning policy and a plan, which are meant to ensure timely handover, recruitment and transition for all key positions in the Programme.
+Risk owners: John Reeder 20.1 A TDR succession planning policy and process to be developed, with a succession plan put into place.
 On track 20.2 Supervisors to identify retirement dates and organize handover and recruitment in a systematic and timely manner to ensure smooth transition.
-Not started
+On Track